otrv4/otrv4/otrv4.md

   * secret key `b` (80 bytes).
   * public key `B`.

+To verify an Identity message:

+* Validate the User Profile.
+* Verify that the point `Y` received is on curve Ed448.
+* Verify that the DH public key `B` is from the correct group and that it does not degenerate.

 An Identity message is an OTR message encoded as:

 ```
 Protocol version (SHORT)
   The version number of this protocol is 0x0004.
 Message type (BYTE)
-  The message has type 0x0F.
+  The message has type 0x08.
 Sender Instance tag (INT)
   The instance tag of the person sending this message.
 Receiver Instance tag (INT)